Lab 2: Comparing the 50 states (Summary statistics and regression)

 Linear regression

 MINITAB's regression output does not give you a scatterplot automtically, but you can get a scatterplot with a regression line drawn in by going to Graph --> Scatterplot and clicking on "With Regression", then proceeding to make the scatterplot as before.
 Also, to get a residual plot along with your regression output, go to Stat --> Regression --> Regression and click "Graphs".
-Click in the box "Residuals versus the variables" and then select your predictor variable, which is "Poverty".
+Click in the box "Residuals versus the variables" and then select your predictor variable, which is "Smoke".
 This will give you a plot of the residuals against the X-variable as part of your regression output.
 (You could also check the box "residuals vs fits" to get a plot of the residuals against the fitted values.)
 Now answer the following questions.

 1. Give the equation of your regression line.